ove/ove-services/packages/ove-service-auth/README.md

 ### Lock

-The lock api, if enabled, is available on the **/auth/lock** route.
+The lock API, if enabled, is available on the **/auth/lock** route.
 On GET, the API returns the status of the API:

 ```json
 {